mattiamtzlr/EPFL-CS107-LazyMon/CONCEPTION.md

   - Pikachu has a _Shock_ attack, which does a lot of damage, but leaves him weak, resulting in him not being able to fight the next round.
   - Charizard has a _Fire_ attack, which sets the target on fire (not visually, sadly), resulting int the target taking a bit of damage each following round.
   - Snorlax has a _Sleep_ "attack", during which he doesn't attack, but instead rests quickly and gains some HP back :)
+- Fights are in general more developed:
+  - The enemy Pokémon might escape the fight, if its health gets too low.
+  - There are small pauses in between turns to improve the immersion.
 - Created classes for events inside the package "gamelogic/events" to fit our needs:
   - EndBossEvent
 - Created classes for actions inside the package "gamelogic/actions" to fit our needs: